splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

 Upgrade the Collector for Kubernetes
 =======================================

-To upgrade the Collector for Kubernetes, run the following commands:
+To upgrade the Collector for Kubernetes run the following commands:

-Use the flag ``--reuse-values`` to keep the config values you'd already set:
+- Use the flag ``--reuse-values`` to keep the config values you'd already set while installing or using the Collector:

 .. code-block:: bash

   helm upgrade splunk-otel-collector splunk-otel-collector-chart/splunk-otel-collector --reuse-values

-Use ``--values config.yaml`` to override your previous configuration while upgrading:
+- Use ``--values config.yaml`` to override your previous configuration while upgrading:

 .. code-block:: bash

   helm upgrade splunk-otel-collector --values config.yaml splunk-otel-collector-chart/splunk-otel-collector --reuse-values

-Read more in the official :new-page:`Helm upgrade options <https://helm.sh/docs/helm/helm_upgrade/#options>` documentation.
+Read more in the official Helm upgrade options at :new-page:`<https://helm.sh/docs/helm/helm_upgrade/#options>` documentation.

 .. _otel-upgrade-linux: